Connect Your Sound Equipment to Your Computer

-- internal cards are inconvenient to plug your devices into, even though some models do have external plug-in panels that can be placed onto the case of a computer.
+- Internal cards are inconvenient to plug your devices into, even though some models do have external plug-in panels that can be placed in the case of a computer.
 They are also exposed to interference inside the case, which is, as one might conjecture from comparing samples, negligible.

 - USB - external cards; PCI or PCI-e - internal.

-- That is mainly used for games to add special effects, but it can be used in altering one's voice in real time.
+- This is mainly used for games to add special effects, but it can be used in altering one's voice in real time.

 Choosing and Connecting a Mixer Board

-At some point, you might always come to the conclusion that purchasing a small mixer board is not a minute improvement but rather something of necessity.
+At some point, you might come to the conclusion that purchasing a small mixer board is not a minute improvement, but a necessity.
 This is inevitable.
 I have always shopped at local or online music stores to buy mixer boards that will work well in my computer-to-instrument connection chain.
-A good and relatively cheap solution can be Behringer or Mackie.
-When choosing a mixer, one should always pay attention to
+A good and relatively cheap solution could be Behringer or Mackie.
+When choosing a mixer, you should always pay attention to

-Theoretically, it is enough to obtain a mixer that has 1 XLR (microphone), 1 line-in, and 1 main-out.
+Theoretically, it's enough to obtain a mixer that has 1 XLR (microphone), 1 line-in, and 1 main-out.

-In my practice, the absence of a mixer board LED to impasses.
+In my practice, the absence of a mixer board resulted in impasses.
 For example, I could not connect my E-MU 4004 to my amplifier, line-in input, and microphone without making (not buying!) three or six special cables that would split into two connectors at one end.
-That LED to buying connectors, wires, soldering equipment, etc. The less sophisticated solution for me was a mixer board.
+That necessitated buying connectors, wires, soldering equipment, etc. The less sophisticated solution for me was a mixer board.
 It was as easy as plugging two 6.3-mm jacks into the card and into the mixer.
 The only downside for mixer boards is having to turn them on all the time along with the computer.

 - 2If the main-out channel is split into left and right channels, then choose one of the following:

-- make one stereo cable by soldering contacts of two mono jacks to the contacts of a stereo jack that runs into the computer.
+- Make one stereo cable by soldering contacts of two mono jacks to the contacts of a stereo jack that runs on the computer.